 Daytime highs will only reach the upper 90s to low 100s heading into the weekend, putting us several degrees below normal for this time of year.

-Storm chances are now at 40 percent Friday, Saturday and Sunday in the Phoenix metro area.
+Storm chances are down to 30% Saturday and 40% Sunday in the Phoenix metro area.

 Any storms that develop could produce heavy rain, so the risk for flooding is high.

-Flood Watches are in effect through Friday morning for the Valley and central Arizona, but they've been extended through Saturday morning for all of northern Arizona.
+Flood Watches have been extended through Saturday morning for all of northern Arizona.